Tube estimates for diffusion processes under a weak H\"ormander condition: Notations and results

-Both of these theorems can be stated in a control metric as well, which is a variant of the Caratheodory distance which looks appropriate to our framework.
+\end{reptheorem} \br{gg} Notice that estimate \eqref{tuberesult} holds for the controls $\phi$ which belong to the class $L(\mu,h)$, and $\mu$ is involved in the definition of $H_t$.
+In this sense, $H_t$ depends on the ``growth property" \eqref{growthcontrol} of $\phi$. \er Both these theorems can also be stated in a variant of the Carath\'eodory distance which looks appropriate to our framework.
 Here we just briefly give the definition, for more details see Appendix \ref{controlmetric}.
-For $\phi \in L^2((0,1), \R^{2})$, we define the norm
+For $\phi=(\phi^1_s,\phi^2_s)\in L^2((0,1),\R^2)$, set